nitish2157/SwiggyAssignment/README.md

 ## Installation
 To use the Arena Battle Simulator, follow these steps:

-Ensure you have Java installed on your system.
+Ensure we have Java installed on your system.
 Clone or download the project files from the GitHub repository.
-Open the project in your preferred Java IDE.
+Open the project in our preferred Java IDE.
 Compile and run the Main class to start the simulation.
 ## Usage
 ### Creating Players